Add To Favorites

-Research the continent of Antarctica to learn about its land forms, resources, climate, industry, agriculture, and wildlife.
+Have students research the continent of Antarctica to learn about its land forms, resources, climate, industry, agriculture, and wildlife.
 What special characteristics do animals have in order to thrive in such a frigid climate?
 Why is the Antartic Peninsula particulary sensitive to changes in global temperatures?
-Collect facts and pictures about this South Pole continent.
+Students collect facts and pictures about this South Pole continent.

-Using colored pencils and/or Crayola Crayons, color the background of each pentagon in soft, light colors.
-Write important information about Antarctica on each of the 12 pentagons.
+Using colored pencils and/or Crayola Crayons, students color the background of each pentagon in soft, light colors and write important information about Antarctica on each of the 12 pentagons.
 Include illustrations of items such as maps, birds, insects, animals, and housing.

-To assemble your globe, fold all five lines on each of the 12 pentagons upward.
+To assemble the globe, fold all five lines on each of the 12 pentagons upward.
 Place one circle face down, resting on its edges.
 Attach one edge from each of five more circles to it with a Crayola Glue Stick.
-Continue to join the edges until you have six circles connected, forming one-half of a ball.
+Continue to join the edges until all six circles are connected, forming one-half of a ball.
 Make another half-ball in the same way with the remaining six circles.
 Attach the edges of the top half to the lower part of the globe.